trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 ## Part 4: Digital Sovereignty & The Death of the Libertarian Web

 We have established that the current internet ecosystem is built on surveillance and behavioral modification.
 But how do we fix it?
 The immediate answer from the design and legal world brings us to the concept of **Dark Patterns**.
-These are user interface design choices meticulously crafted to trick you into doing things you didn't intend to do—like buying insurance you don't need, or, more relevantly here, agreeing to tracking you don't want.
+These are user interface design choices meticulously crafted to trick you into doing things you didn't intend to do — like buying insurance you don't need, or, more relevantly here, agreeing to tracking you don't want.

 ### The Design of Deception